amjadalth/Emotions-Detector-DeepLearning/Emotions Detector MVP.md

 2. Converted spectrogram into Mel spectrogram.
 3. Converted Mel spectrogram into MFCC.
 4. Extracted features using MFCC (Mel Frequency Cepstral Coefficents)
-5. Performed augumentation methods on raw audio like, pitching, stretching, and adding noise on the recordings.<br>
+5. Performed augumentation methods on raw audio like, pitching, stretching, and adding noise on the recordings.<br><br>
 All of the data manipulation above resulted in **7200 rows** and **324 columns**.